passagemath/passagemath/pkgs/sagemath-giac/README.rst

 ========================================================================
- passagemath: Symbolic computation with GIAC
+ passagemath: Symbolic computation with Giac
 ========================================================================

 About SageMath